 It's usually a result of heart failure.
-When a diseased or overworked left ventricle can't pump out enough of the blood it gets from your lungs, pressures in the heart go up.
+When a diseased or overworked left lower heart chamber (left ventricle) can't pump out enough of the blood it gets from the lungs, pressures in the heart go up.
 The increased pressure pushes fluid through the blood vessel walls into the air sacs.

 Medical conditions that can cause heart failure and lead to pulmonary edema include:

-- Coronary artery disease.
-Over time, the arteries that supply blood to your heart muscle can become narrow from fatty deposits (plaques).
-A slow narrowing of the coronary arteries can make the left ventricle weak.
-Sometimes, a blood clot forms in one of these narrowed arteries, blocking blood flow and damaging part of your heart muscle, resulting in a heart attack.
+Sometimes, a blood clot forms in one of these narrowed arteries.
+The clot blocks blood flow and damages part of the heart muscle, resulting in a heart attack.
 A damaged heart muscle can no longer pump as well as it should.

 - Cardiomyopathy.
 This term means heart muscle damage.
-If you have cardiomyopathy, your heart has to pump harder, and pressures go up.
-The heart may be unable to respond to conditions that require it to work harder, such as exercise, infection or a rise in blood pressure.
-When the left ventricle can't keep up with the demands that are placed on it, fluid backs up into your lungs.
+With cardiomyopathy, the heart must pump harder, and pressures rise.
+Then the heart might not be able to work harder when needed, such as during exercise or with an infection or a rise in blood pressure.
+When the left ventricle can't keep up with the demands that are placed on it, fluid backs up into the lungs.

 - Heart valve problems.
-Narrowing of the aortic or mitral heart valves (stenosis) or a valve that leaks or doesn't close properly affects blood flow into the heart.
-The heart has to work harder, and pressures go up.
-If valve leakage develops suddenly, you may develop sudden and severe pulmonary edema.
+Narrowing (stenosis) of the aortic or mitral heart valves or a valve that leaks or doesn't close properly affects blood flow into the heart.
+A valve leak that develops suddenly might cause sudden and severe pulmonary edema.

 - High blood pressure (hypertension).
 Untreated or uncontrolled high blood pressure can enlarge the heart.

 - Other heart problems.
-Inflammation of the heart muscle (myocarditis), congenital heart defects and abnormal heart rhythms (arrhythmias) also may cause pulmonary edema.
+Inflammation of the heart muscle (myocarditis), heart problems present at birth (congenital heart defects) and irregular heart rhythms (arrhythmias) also may cause pulmonary edema.